cellannotation/cap-anndata/README.md

 #### 7. Join and Merge DataFrames

-CAP-AnnData provides enhanced methods for joining and merging dataframes, preserving column order and data integrity
+Cap-AnnData provides enhanced methods for joining and merging dataframes, preserving column order and data integrity

 ```python
 from cap_anndata import CapAnnDataDF